opentdf/platform/README.md

 #### Attribute FQNs

 Attribute FQNs are a unique string identifier for an attribute (and its respective parts) that is used to reference the attribute in policy configurations.
-Sspecific places where this will be used:
+Specific places where this will be used:

 - TDF attributes
 - Key Access Server (KAS) to determine key release